sofiamancini/Greenway/test/ABTEST.md

 Variation A: Survey after logging a goal (users will be directed to the survey page, asking for app rating and likelihood to recommend the app immediately after logging their goal).

-Mockup: A survey page appears after user logs a goal, prompting users to rate the app (1-5 scale) and indicate their likelihood of recommending it to a friend (1-10 scale).
+Mockup: A survey page appears after user logs a goal, prompting users to rate the app (1-5 scale) and indicate their likelihood of recommending the app (1-10 scale).

 Variation B: Survey after logging out (users are prompted to rate the app and indicate their recommendation likelihood upon logging out).

-Mockup: A survey page appears after user logged out, prompting users to rate the app (1-5 scale) and indicate their likelihood of recommending it to a friend (1-10 scale).
+Mockup: A survey page appears after user logged out, prompting users to rate the app (1-5 scale) and indicate their likelihood of recommending the app (1-10 scale).